 (1) Installed Base Management sales equals our net service and field option sales.

-(2) Our systems net bookings include all system sales orders for which written authorizations have been accepted (for EUV excluding the High-NA systems).
+(2) Our systems net bookings include all system sales orders for which written authorizations have been accepted.

 Numbers have been rounded for readers' convenience.
-A complete summary of US GAAP Consolidated Statements of Operations is available here.
+A complete summary of US GAAP Consolidated Statements of Operations is published on www.asml.com.

 CEO statement and outlook

 "Our first-quarter net sales came in at €3.5 billion which is at the high end of our guidance.
 The gross margin of 49.0%, is as guided.
 Our first-quarter net bookings came in at €7.0 billion, including €2.5 billion from 0.33 NA and 0.55 NA EUV systems as well as very strong DUV bookings, reflecting the continued high demand for advanced and mature nodes.

 "We continue to see that the demand for our systems is higher than our current production capacity.
 We accommodate our customers through offering high-productivity upgrades and reducing cycle time in our factories, and we continue to offer a fast shipment process.
 In addition, we are actively working to significantly expand capacity together with our supply chain partners.
 In light of the demand and our plans to increase capacity, we expect to revisit our scenarios for 2025 and growth opportunities beyond.
 We plan to communicate updates in the second half of the year.

 "ASML expects second-quarter net sales between €5.1 billion and €5.3 billion with a gross margin between 49% and 50%.
 ASML expects R&D costs of around €790 million and SG&A costs of around €220 million.
 For the full year, we continue to expect a revenue growth of around 20%," said ASML President and Chief Executive Officer Peter Wennink.